-A typical day in a Montessori preschool varies from day to day as children learn and grow.
-Work is the children’s play as they wash, clean, polish, water, word-build, write, read, color, paint, mold, construct, explore and more.
+A typical day in a Montessori Primary classroom varies from day-to-day as children learn and grow.
+Montessori “work” is the children’s play as they wash, clean, polish, water, word-build, write, read, color, paint, mold, construct, explore, and more.
 A child’s personal development is informed by the environment including the work of other students in the classroom.
 As one child builds words, another practices sounds, discovering the mysteries of words.
 They compose tens, twenties, and thirties, while another counts the one thousand chain.
-Drawing, pin-punching, metal insets and painting maps are among the favorite activities every day.
+Drawing, pre-reading activities, and painting maps are among the favorite activities every day.
 Children also enjoy discovering the parts of a leaf or a frog.
 The more experienced Primary children discuss the names of landforms and water forms.
 Each individual child works at his or her own pace, but can learn from and help guide another.

 Primary classrooms are designed with low furniture for a child's ease of use, a reading corner with a comfortable floor cushions and child-sized practical tools, like a scrubbing brush and broom.
 These elements allow for true independence and help to develop fine motor skills.
 The Montessori materials and lessons encourage the skills of order, organization, coordination, and concentration in every subject area.
 This environment is carefully curated by a Montessori Guide or Lead Teacher, who will shepherd your young learner through works and lessons in their own rhythm.
 To hear more from our fully-credentialed Montessori Primary faculty, watch this recording from a virtual Primary Open House we hosted in March 2021.

 The culmination of the Primary three-year cycle creates a solid foundation for continued Montessori learning at the Elementary level.
 Get in touch with our Admissions Office to learn more about how your young learner can benefit from this exceptional program.